Blaenau Ffestiniog railway station: Bala to Ffestiniog Line

 Duffws station closed in 1931 and the two remaining FR parts of stations closed at the outbreak of war in 1939.
-A feature of GWR operation of this line from 1883 to 1945 was the carriage of slate in narrow gauge wagons from Tan-y-manod to Blaenau (about 0.75 mile) pick-a-back on standard gauge wagons.
+A feature of GWR operation of this line from 1883 to 1945 was the carriage of slate in narrow gauge wagons from Tan-y-manod to Blaenau (about 0.75 miles) pick-a-back on standard gauge wagons.

 Post Second World War

 Following nationalisation, the LMS (ex-LNWR) station was renamed Blaenau Ffestiniog North and the GWR station became Blaenau Ffestiniog Central.
 The construction of the Tryweryn reservoir from 1958 brought the closure of the former GWR line to passengers on 2 January 1960 and to freight trains on 27 January 1961.
 Later, the construction of the Trawsfynydd nuclear power station in 1963 led to the extension of the Conwy Valley line to the Central station site in order to provide rail access to the power station.
 Passenger services continued to terminate at Blaenau Ffestiniog North.